-Obstacles of Expat Life in Austria
+Downsides of Expat Life in Austria

 The perceived lack of friendliness of the locals, the trouble finding friends, and the difficulty of learning the local language are the main factors that bring Austria so far down in this category.
 It all makes the life of foreign citizens difficult in Austria.

-Around half of the expats in Austria (51%) believe, that the German language is difficult to learn.
-Moreover, 4 out of 9 respondents say, that making local friends is hard, which could be connected to the level of friendliness of the locals towards foreign residents.
+Around half of the expats in Austria (51%) believe that the German language is difficult to learn.
+Moreover, 4 out of 9 respondents say that making local friends is hard, which could be connected to the level of friendliness of the locals towards foreign residents.

 Reason 1.
-The High Living Expenses
+High living expenses

 Living in Austria can be heavy for your pocket.
 But if you are from the UK or France, you may actually find Austria cheaper than your home country.